distro-core-curated-mirrors/klish/docs/klish3.en.md

 <HOTKEY key="^Z" cmd="exit"\>
 ```

-The command used as the value of the `cmd` attribute must be defined
+The command used as the value of the `cmd` attribute must be defined in the
-in the configuration files.
+configuration files.
 This example will execute the previously defined command
 `exit` when the "Ctrl^Z" keyboard shortcut is pressed.

 ### ACTION

 The `ACTION` tag specifies the action to be performed.
-Typical
+Typical tag usage -
-tag usage - inside the `COMMAND` command.
-When entering an operator
+inside the `COMMAND` tag.
+When operator enters the corresponding command, the
-of the corresponding command, the actions defined in `ACTION` will be executed.
+actions defined in `ACTION` will be executed.

 The basic attribute of `ACTION` is `sym`.
 An action can only be performed by
 symbols (functions) defined in plugins.
 The `sym` attribute refers to such a
 symbol.

 Actions can be performed by more than just a command.
-The following is a list of tags,
+The following is a list of
-within which `ACTION` may occur:
+tags, within which `ACTION` may occur:

-* `ENTRY` - what `ACTION` will be used for is determined by the `ENTRY` parameters.
+* `ENTRY` - what `ACTION` will be used for is determined by the `ENTRY`
+parameters.
-* `COMMAND` - the action defined in `ACTION` is performed when an operator is entered
+* `COMMAND` - the action defined in `ACTION` is performed when an operator enters
-of the appropriate command.
+the appropriate command.
 * `PARAM` - same as for `COMMAND`.
-* `PTYPE` - `ACTION` defines actions to check the value of the entered
+* `PTYPE` - `ACTION` defines actions to verify the value of the entered
-by the operator of the parameter having the corresponding type.
+parameter.

-There can be several elements within the listed elements at the same time
+There can be several `ACTION` tags within a single command.
-`ACTION`.
-Let's call it an `ACTION` element block.
 Actions are performed
-sequentially, one after the other, unless otherwise defined by the `exec_on` attribute.
+sequentially, one after the other, unless otherwise defined by the `exec_on`
+attribute.

 Multiple action blocks can be defined within a single command.
-These are
+It's possible if
-is possible if the command has parameter branching or optional parameters.
+the command has parameter branching or optional parameters.
+A block is an ACTION
-A block is defined as actions defined within a single element.
-Actions,
+set defined within a single element.
+Actions, defined in different elements,
-defined in different elements, including nested elements, belong to different blocks.
-Only one block of actions is always performed.
+including nested elements, belong to different blocks.
+Only one block of actions
+will be executed.

 ```
 <COMMAND name="cmd1">